Importance and Mission

 1

-Develop and apply technology to support the organization's strategies in three areas: increasing operational efficiency and reducing costs in petroleum exploration and production, supporting the achievement of net zero greenhouse gas emissions by 2050, and enhancing competitiveness in low-carbon business operations.
+Develop and apply technology to support the organization's strategies in three areas: increasing operational efficiency and reducing costs in petroleum exploration and production, supporting the achievement of net zero greenhouse gas emissions by 2050, and preparing and driving the competitiveness for energy transition.

 2